adityatripathi05/Universal-Authentication-Platform/ProjectOverview.md

 - **Account Lockout**: Failed attempt policies

 ### Integration Process Overview
-1. **Configure UAP**: Provide the prerequisites above through UAP's configuration API
+1. **Expose Your API**: Create a secure endpoint in your application for credential validation.
-2. **Test Connection**: Validate UAP can access your user data
+2. **Configure UAP**: Provide the endpoint URL and API credentials to UAP via its configuration API.
-3. **Integrate APIs**: Use UAP's authentication APIs in your application
+3. **Integrate UAP APIs**: Use UAP's `/authenticate` and `/validate` APIs in your application's login and session-checking logic.
-4. **Configure Middleware**: Add optional security layers as needed
+4. **Configure Middleware**: Add optional security layers like MFA or CAPTCHA through UAP's configuration.
-5. **Go Live**: Deploy UAP as part of your application stack
+5. **Go Live**: Deploy UAP alongside your application stack.

 ---